Radouch/Fredik/README.md

 #### Content width

-You can set the content width with `$wgMedikContentWidth`, which has four
+You can set the content width with `$wgMedikContentWidth`, which has three
 options:

 - `default`